szigyi/expose-to-the-light/README.md

 * `sudo apt install gnuplot`

 ### Run the app
-`./ettl.sh 0.1.2 --imagesBasePath /home/pi/dev/expose-to-the-light/captured-images/ --setSettings --numberOfCaptures 5 --intervalSeconds 5 --rawFileExtension CR2`
+`ettl /home/pi/dev/expose-to-the-light/logs/ --imagesBasePath /home/pi/dev/expose-to-the-light/captured-images/ --setSettings --numberOfCaptures 5 --intervalSeconds 5 --rawFileExtension CR2`

-You can explicitly tell the app where to put the log files if you set the environment variable before running.
-`export LOG_LOCATION=/tmp/ettl/log`
+First argument is the location of the logs file.

 You can use dummy camera to run a test and check your settings.
 Just use `--dummyCamera` as programme argument.